Poofy1/CADBUSI-Database/README.md

 - `data_labels`: Define the labels you want to extract and store from the imported data.
 The labels must be specified in a dictionary where the keys represent the input file names and the values are lists of the desired labels.
 This will only accept `.json` files with the expected Mayo Clinic format and/or `.csv` files with any format.
 Each entry must include either `id` or `anonymized_accession_num`.
 - `reparse_data`: Set this flag to `True` if you want to re-parse existing data held in `raw_data`, otherwise to add data set it to `False`.
 Re-parsing will conform to the provided `data_labels` entry.
 Include all file formats, any missing files will be ignored while cycling through the `raw_data` entries.

-All input files must be held in the `downloads` folder, images must be stored in `downloads/images/`
+All input files must be held in the `downloads` folder, images must be stored in `downloads/images/`.
+Only new data rows will be added if there is an image refrencing it

 ### Example Inputs